CCN-Support/CCN_Wiki/docs/source/mri.rst

 **Can an uncertified person shadow my scan?**

 - A CCN exemption is required for an uncertified individual to enter the control room for shadowing a scan.
 Contact CCN to request one; each exemption applies to a single visit.
 An exempt observer must not touch research equipment and must be strictly supervised by the certified scan team.
 A user who has started but not completed the full certification process is still considered uncertified.
-See CCN’s :ref:`restricted-areas` policy.
+See CCN’s Restricted Areas policy under :ref:`ccn-space`.

 **Can I be a primary user?**